virajbhutada/Telecom-Customer-Churn-Prediction/README.md

-# Telecom Customer Churn Prediction
+# Teleco Customer Churn Prediction
 Predicting customer churn in the telecommunications industry is crucial for companies to retain customers and improve overall profitability.
 This repository contains a predictive model for identifying customers at risk of churn, along with tools and resources for analyzing churn patterns and implementing strategies to mitigate customer attrition.

 ---